Krista McNamee, from the staff of the Century Cycles store in Rocky River, created this bike route in 2009.

 Most of the route is on paved trail or roads, but there are some brief unpaved sections, taking you through seven covered bridges, including the Smolen-Gulf Bridge, the longest covered bridge in the United States.

-Krista's favorite restaurant on the route is Josephine's Ristorante (61 E. Jefferston St. in Jefferson), which is known for the best cole slaw in the world (with pecans, pineapple, and dried cranberries).
+Krista's favorite restaurant on the route was Josephine's Ristorante (which, unfortunately, has since closed), which was known for the best cole slaw in the world (with pecans, pineapple, and dried cranberries).
+There are a few other restaurants near the main square in Jefferson.
 Otherwise, though, services along the route are relatively few and far between, so pack some extra snacks to fuel up mid-ride, and be prepared to take "stealth" restroom breaks.

 This is a route that Krista personally rides and it does not have trail markers specifically denoting it on the road.
 Krista recommends: